The Caledonian Canal and The Great Glen

 Back on the Great Glen Way the canal continues past the ruins of Invergarry Castle and on to Fort Augustus and Drumnadrochit.

-For many the simple joy of Fort Augustus is to stand on the towpath and watch the boats go through the flight of five locks that take the waiting yachts and small pleasure cruisers from the man-made section of the canal into Loch Ness.
+For many the simple joy of is to stand on the towpath and watch the boats go through the flight of five locks that take the waiting yachts and small pleasure cruisers from the man-made section of the canal into Loch Ness.

 Scotland’s best-known loch has a catchment area of nearly 700 square miles and holds more than all the lakes and reservoirs in England and Wales together.